Hey Kids (Start Here)

 “I don’t recall asking,” Rush said.

 Rush frowned.
-“You would trust me to—”
+“You’d trust me to—”

+Rush froze.
 “Fuck you,” he hissed.
 “We discussed this.”

 “This is not a ‘negotiation’.”

 “Fuck.
 You.”
-Rush gasped.
+Rush snarled.

 Volker glared at him, rubbing his wrists.

-“Hold out your arm,” the other man snapped.
+“Hold out your arm,” David said.

 Volker held his arm out.